Scott Johnson’s left shoulder was bothering him. Really bothering him.

 “I was avoiding basketball instead of looking forward to every opportunity,” he said, noting that new lack of activity trashed his diabetes management and, he says, his mental health.

-Johnson said the procedure was “quick, easy, relatively painless, and couldn’t have taken longer than 10 minutes.”
-He said that the physical therapy started immediately after the injection, and continued for one hour every day for the following two weeks, followed by 30 minutes every other day for another week, with additional “homework.”
+Johnson described the procedure as “quick, easy, relatively painless,” and he said it didn’t take longer than 10 minutes.
+The physical therapy started immediately after the injection, and continued for one hour every day for the following two weeks, followed by 30 minutes every other day for another week, with additional “homework.”

 Or, as Johnson describes it:

-Well over a year down the road, Johnson says his left shoulder still feels good, and he wonders why the hydroplasty isn’t “a better-known option for treating frozen shoulder.”
+More than a year after that surgery, Johnson said his left shoulder still felt good and he wondered why hydroplasty isn’t a better-known option for treating frozen shoulder for those with diabetes.

 “I would do it again in a heartbeat, as soon as my doctor feels it’s an appropriate treatment,” he said, adding that he’d push his doctor to move more quickly on his right arm.
 “That is my shooting arm, so I wouldn’t want to wait so long.”

 Have you experienced frozen shoulder?
-If so, please share your POV in the comments section below.
+If so, please share your POV with us with us by via email or on Facebook, Instagram and Twitter.